jayc-1111/block-whiteboard/important-notes-2.md

 ---

 ### 2025-08-20: Bookmark Descriptions Hidden (SIMPLIFIED)
-**Change:** Removed bookmark descriptions from display to create cleaner, more compact bookmark cards.
+**Change:** Removed bookmark descriptions from display to create cleaner, more compact bookmark files.

 **Implementation:**
 - Set `.bookmark-description` to `display: none` to hide descriptions
-- Reduced minimum card height from 240px to 200px since descriptions are no longer shown
+- Reduced minimum file height from 240px to 200px since descriptions are no longer shown
-- Cards now only display: image/placeholder, title, date, and controls
+- Files now only display: image/placeholder, title, date, and controls

 **Files Modified:**
 - `css/items/widget/sections.css` - Added display: none to bookmark descriptions, reduced min-height

-**Result:** Bookmark cards are now cleaner and more compact, focusing on the essential information (title and visual).
+**Result:** Bookmark files are now cleaner and more compact, focusing on the essential information (title and visual).
 This provides a less cluttered interface and allows more bookmarks to be visible at once.

 ---

 ## Remember

 - **Always test the third expansion** - This is where bugs often appear
-- **Check nested data** - Bookmarks inside sections inside cards inside categories
+- **Check nested data** - Bookmarks inside sections inside files inside categories
 - **Use proper debugging** - Console logs with emojis help track flow
 - **Save incrementally** - Don't wait for perfect solution, save working progress

 ---

-### 2025-08-20: Bookmark Card Component Created (ADDED)
+### 2025-08-20: Bookmark File Component Created (ADDED)
-**Feature:** Created a bookmark card with full image background and text overlay.
+**Feature:** Created a bookmark file with full image background and text overlay.

 **Implementation:**
-- Created `bookmark-card.html` and `bookmark-card.css` files
+- Created `bookmark-file.html` and `bookmark-file.css` files
 - Full background image (philip-martin-5aGUyCW_PJw-unsplash.jpg)
-- Card dimensions: 350x450px with 15px border radius
+- File dimensions: 350x450px with 15px border radius
 - Bottom overlay with title and description
 - Overlay has 5px margin on left, right, and bottom
 - Overlay uses white background with backdrop blur

 **Files Created:**
-- `CSS PLAYFIELD/bookmark-card.html` - HTML structure
+- `CSS PLAYFIELD/bookmark-file.html` - HTML structure
-- `CSS PLAYFIELD/bookmark-card.css` - Styling
+- `CSS PLAYFIELD/bookmark-file.css` - Styling

-**Result:** Clean bookmark card with image background and text overlay at bottom.
+**Result:** Clean bookmark file with image background and text overlay at bottom.